Applying for a New License (Teen Drivers) in IllinoisPage Overview

 - Pass a vision screening.

-- Pass a written knowledge exam.
+- Pass a DMV written test.

 * Depending on your out-of-state driving experience and driver’s education requirements, you may be asked to take another behind-the-wheel exam to earn your Illinois driver’s license.
 Please contact the IL Secretary of State at (888) 261-5238 to determine whether your out-of-state requirements will be sufficient for Illinois.